15 Interesting Ways to Say You’re Welcome in Spanish

 Let’s finish with an easy one, whose English version appeared in the first line of our post.

-Es un placer simply translates as it’s a pleasure, while fue un placer is the past tense version meaning it was a pleasure.
+Es un placer simply translates as it’s a pleasure, while fue un placer uses the past tense of ser to say it was a pleasure.
 We can also shorten it to un placer, which simply means a pleasure.
 The other English equivalent of this expression is to reply with it was my pleasure, or even just my pleasure.

 - David: Thanks for helping me with my homework. – Gracias por ayudarme con mi tarea.